Powerlearnproject/se-assignment-day-2-git-and-github-kuriajames147/README.md

 Project boards are visual tools for organising tasks and tracking progress

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+ANSWERS
+Common challenges
+1. Merge conflicts- they occur when changes conflict with each other
+2. Branch management- keeping track on multiple branches can be overwhelming
+3. Poor commit changes- unclear commit messages make it difficult to understand changes Strategies
+1. Documentation- keep the readme and other documentations up-to-date
+2. Code review- regular reviewing of the code will help in maintaining the quality and catch problems early
+3. Regular commits- commit changes frequently with clear, descriptive messages
+4. Branch naming- use meaningful branch n ames to reflect their purpose